datamade/justice-divided/data/README.md

-recipes for generating clean versions of arrest, disposition and djj exit data (`make all`), plus phony targets for the following analysis:
+recipes for generating clean versions of district demographic, arrest, disposition and djj exit data (`make all`), plus phony targets for the following analysis:

 ## arrests
 * **district-totals**: total arrests per police district